davidmonnom/networkly/README.md

 - List of all requests with colored type and status
 - Filter requests by type
 - Clear all requests
+- Code beautification is done with a Worker to avoid blocking the UI

 ### Build it yourself